 A not-so-rough ride for about 2 hours and we stepped on the jetty at Havelock.
 It was raining as we stepped out of the catamaran.
 A smooth transfer to Barefoot Dive Centre and my friend and I settled into our duplex cottage.
-A neat, living room and bathroom at the ground floor and the bedroom and a balcony on the first floor – great value for money.
-There was nothing much to do that day and we were happy to get in a relaxed frame of mind, walk around the beach, eat at their restaurant and get in bed early.
+A neat, living room and bathroom at the ground floor and the bedroom and a balcony on the first floor.
+Great value for money!
+There was nothing much to do that day.
+We were happy to get in a relaxed frame of mind, walk around the beach, eat at their restaurant and get in bed early.

 We were to report at 8 am after breakfast.
 We were introduced to one of the senior dive instructors at the center.
 Having read all the theory earlier in the week, we dived straight into the practical part.
 The first part of assembling the gear – BCD, cylinders, regulators, and whatnot.
-Our instructor turned out to be a perfectionist, and he made us assemble and dis-assemble the gear 4 times before he was fully satisfied.
+Our instructor turned out to be a perfectionist.
+He made us assemble and dis-assemble the gear 4 times before he was fully satisfied.

 We got a short break and had bananas and lunch on the boat.
-I was really tired by now – lack of sleep, all the exercise that my body is not used to, the information overload, all put together exhausted me.
+I was really tired by now.
+Lack of sleep, exercise that my body was not used to, the information overload, all put together exhausted me.
 Some rest and more skills practice in the water – experiencing ‘’out of air’’ when the instructor shuts the air supply, breathing with your buddy’s alternate air regulator.

 And then on to our first Open Water Dive to Nemo Reef – not too deep at about 9 meters.
 I just didn’t realise how tired I was before the start of this.
 A few minutes of moving underwater where my friend and I were struggling with being horizontal at a particular level.
-First day divers should remember not to fret too much about buoyancy control – and there was a dramatic improvement for us in the next 2 days itself.
+First day divers should remember not to fret too much about buoyancy control.
+There was a dramatic improvement for us in the next 2 days itself.

 The Andaman Sea is alive and how – in just a few minutes, we saw anemone/clownfish, pipefish, parrotfish, sea cucumber, bannerfish, a scorpionfish (that had camouflaged itself on a rock, poisonous).